ourfreewp/wp2-update/README.md

 ### What happens if validation fails?
 Ensure your App ID, Installation ID, and Private Key are correct.
 Revalidate after correcting any errors.

+### How do I rollback a package?
+Navigate to the `WP2 Updates` menu, select the package, and choose the rollback option.
+The plugin will automatically fetch and install the previous version.

+### What happens if an update fails?
+The plugin provides detailed error messages and logs to help you identify and resolve the issue.
+Check the WordPress debug log for more information.

 ## Contributing
 We welcome contributions!
 Please see the [Contributing Guide](docs/wiki/Contributing.md) for details.